asen/smg/SMG_VS_PROMETHEUS.md

 the output from the pre fetch command.
-That makes it trivial to emulate prometheus scraping with two levels tree by using a "curl .../metrics" pre-fetch command and extracting individual metrics in the child fetch commands (since recently SMG has built-in command to efficiently parse prometheus/openmetrcis format stats without the need to run an external parse command for that).
+That makes it trivial to emulate prometheus scraping with two levels tree by using a "curl .../metrics" pre-fetch command and extracting individual metrics in the child fetch commands (and SMG has built-in command to efficiently parse prometheus/openmetrcis format stats without the need to run an external parse command for that).